ioBroker/create-adapter/README.md

 * `npm run build` creates a fresh build and deletes old build files.
 This is necessary when template files are renamed or deleted, as the compiled files will still be there.
 * `npm run watch` keeps compiling incremental changes whenever you save a source file.
-* `src/templates` contains a bunch of templates, which are basically TypeScript files exporting a single method:
+* The directory `/templates` contains a bunch of templates, which are basically TypeScript files exporting a single method:
   * This method accepts an object with the user's answers and returns a `string` or `Promise<string>` containing the output file.
   * The last extension (`.ts`) is removed when creating the output file.
 Setting the `customPath` property of the template method allows you to override the output path of the file, either a constant or depending on the user's answers (function).
   * The outputted files are automatically formatted to have the correct indentation and multiple empty lines are removed.
 If you don't want this, set `noReformat` to true.